 - 2 tablespoons loosely packed fresh sage leaves, minced

-Instructions: Set Instant Pot to “Saute.”
+Set Instant Pot to “Saute.”
 Melt the butter or heat up the oil.
 Season chicken with the salt and pepper and brown the quarters two at a time.
 Brown well, turning once, about six minutes.
 Remove the chicken from the pot and set aside.
-While still set to saute, stir in the cranberry sauce, maple syrup, broth, and sage until well combined.
+While still set to Saute, stir in the cranberry sauce, maple syrup, broth, and sage until well combined.
 Slip the chicken legs back into the pot and ladle some of the sauce over the chicken leg quarters.
-Lock the lid on the top, set the valve to sealing, and press the “Poultry” and the time to 18 minutes.
+Lock the lid on the top, set the valve to sealing, and press “Poultry” and then the time to 18 minutes.

 So, there you go—a quick-start guide to becoming acquainted with your Instant Pot.
 Take the plunge, get started and take it easy.
 You’ll be pressure cooking like a rock star in no time at all!